Updated: Jun 21

 It's a way to reduce headcount

 Utilising human resource in more effective ways and developing skills and capabilities, to help accelerate business growth are what drives a LEAN culture.
 One of the quickest ways of 'killing' any LEAN or Continual Improvement culture is to cut headcount after initial improvements are made.
-No-one really wants to improve themselves out of their job, except where they feel safe knowing that their skills will be redirected to add further value to the organisation.
+No-one really wants to improve themselves out of their job.
+The only way is to ensure teams feel safe knowing that their skills will be redirected to add further value to the organisation.
 Get it wrong and you can kiss goodbye to any real engagement in the future - leaving you scratching your head as to why its not working (see our blog 'why isn't is working' to get insight into other problems we see with stalled improvement programs).